Bernard Hopkins: Statements on race

 On May 11, 2011, Hopkins questioned Minnesota Vikings quarterback Donovan McNabb's racial credentials in a Philadelphia Daily News online article.
 Marcus Hayes of The Philadelphia Inquirer reported that according to Hopkins, McNabb had a privileged childhood in suburban Chicago and, as a result, is not black enough or tough enough, at least compared with, say, himself, Michael Vick and Terrell Owens.
 Hopkins said, "He's got a suntan.
 That's all...
 McNabb is the guy in the house, while everybody else is on the field...
 He's the one who got the extra coat.
 The extra servings...
 He thought he was one of them."

 In late 2013 he again suggested that African Americans possess a "slick" style of boxing which is superior to other styles (presumably practiced by non-African Americans).
 "The great Sugar Ray Leonard, right now, if he was boxing, the way that they want you to fight, the people that pull the strings of the puppet, he would be boring today.
 Ray Robinson – the great Robinson – would be boring today...Because the feeders of the people that buy entertainment.
 They're being fed that if they duck, don't buy it.
 If they're slick, and they beat [their opponent] nine out of the 12 rounds, and the guy just can't hit him because they were slick and smart enough to hit and not get hit, 'He's not crowd-pleasing, he don't sell tickets.'
 Because they done fed the followers and they done fed [that] to the customers.
 The customers will drink anything that you give them if it's promoted right...But when you take away the skill and you take away the slick, and you take away the boxing ability and say that's not entertaining, or that's not entertainment, then, to me, it's like trying to erase a culture that you know has dominated the sport way back then where you were slick.
 And I'm talking about black fighters.
-Yes, I said it", said Hopkins.
+Yes, I said it," said Hopkins, statements released by lobbying firm Axeesys Ltd.